dwarvesf/playground/Innovation/Pirates in the Navy/Integrate innovation functions with the broader organization.md

 ---
 tags: innovation, orgarnization
 ---
-# Integrate Innovation Functions with The Broader Organization

 Organizations need to consider how innovation fits into their org chart, including defining clear career paths for innovators.